mnmason86/can-of-books-frontend/README.md

 07-26-2022 4:00pm - Application now has a fully-functional express server, with a GET route for the books resource.
 07-26-2022 11:00pm - Application now gives user the ability to add and delete books from state.
+07-26-2022 1:00on - Application gives user the ability to add and delete books from state and database.

 ## Credit and Collaborations
 Jacob Knaack - Demo code and revision